dnschneid/crouton/README.md

 Prerequisites
 -------------
-You need a device running Chromium OS that has been switched to developer mode.
+You need a device running Chromium OS that has been switched to [development mode](http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/chromebook-pixel#TOC-Entering).
 Note that developer mode, in its default configuration, is *completely insecure*, so don't expect a password in your chroot to keep anyone from your data. crouton does support encrypting chroots, but the encryption is only as